Craniosacral Fascial/Dental Therapy (CFT)

 “Later, I discovered a direct connection between the craniosacral and fascial systems, since a research study showed that cerebrospinal fluid was found in the collagen tubules.
 In essence I was getting maximum clinical results because I was treating the entire craniosacral fascial system.”

-I trained with Dr. Gillespie.
+An early-adopter, I trained directly with Dr. Gillespie.

 Can you benefit from Craniosacral Fascial Therapy?